Haytarma: Production and release

-Production of the film began in October 2012 in Crimea.
-The initial budget for the film was US$2.5 million.
-The funds were provided by Lenur İslâm, owner of Ukrainian television station ATR Channel.
-Much expenditure was devoted to scenic design and costume design.
+Haytarma was the first feature film to depict the history of the Crimean Tatar people.
+The film is dedicated to "the memory of grandfathers and great-grandfathers, fathers and mothers—all those without whom there would be no us, no children of ours, no memory, and no culture."
+Haytarma is also the first feature-length film produced by the production studio of ATR, the first Crimean Tatar TV channel.
 A preview of the film was released in March 2013.
 The premiere was scheduled for 18 May 2013, the 69th anniversary of the deportations; Amet-Khan's granddaughter Veronika, Soviet Air Force pilots, Russian generals, and ambassadors of foreign countries were invited to attend.